traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11d.client-grid-sorting.answers.md

     -- Invoke the fake REST call (you made in the previous step) -- When the REST call comes in, set the grid row data

+      public onGridReady(aParams: GridReadyEvent) {
+        // Get a reference to the gridApi and gridColumnApi (which we will need later to get selected rows) this.gridApi = aParams.api;
+        this.gridColumnApi = aParams.columnApi;

+        // Show the loading overlay
+        this.gridApi.showLoadingOverlay();

+        // Invoke the REST call to get the grid data this.mySearchService.getAllContracts().subscribe( (aData: GridSortingRowDataDTO[]) => {
+          // REST call came back with data

+          // Load the grid with data from the REST call this.gridApi.setRowData(aData);
+        })

+      }

  4. In the HTML, tell the grid to call your onGridReady() when the grid is fully initialized